Paesani Research Group

 A.U.
 Mu, V.V.
 Singh, H. Kim, D.J.
 Lee, N. Kim, C.X.
 Ruff, A. Levy, T.A.
 Young, F. Paesani, S.M.
 Cohen, T.A.
 Pascal,

-(MD) simulations were employed and revealed a three-tier ion hopping mechanism: linker-linker hopping, linker-counterion
+We employed enhanced sampling MD simulations that revealed a three-tier ion hopping mechanism: linker-linker hopping,

-hopping, and counterion-counterion hopping.
-As a result, we were able to tune the ion conductivities by means of rationally
+linker-counterion hopping, and counterion-counterion hopping.
+As a result, we were able to tune the ion conductivities by

-manipulating the counterion distributions, linker binding strengths, and the configurational entropy (multi-variability of the
+means of rationally manipulating the counterion distributions, linker binding strengths, and the configurational entropy.
+The

-linkers).
-The resulting performance of these MOF-based solid-state electrolytes was significantly enhanced, with a methoxy-
+resulting performance of these MOF-based solid-state electrolytes was significantly enhanced, with a methoxy-functionalized

-and 90 °C, respectively, a magnitude greater than other all-solid-state MOF electrolyte systems.
-The electrolyte stability was
+respectively, a magnitude greater than other all-solid-state MOF electrolyte systems.
+The electrolyte stability was evaluated

 199. Electroreduction-driven formation and connectivity of polyoxometalate coordination networks.